 Blood Banking/Transfusion Medicine

 Apheresis and Special Coagulation

 I consider the patient to be a crucial part of the health care team.
-A person's participation, opinion and choices matter in reaching their health care goals.
+A patient's participation, opinion, and choices matter in reaching their health care goals.
 Is is an honor to serve as a health care provider at UC Davis Medical Center.

 M.D., Boston University School of Medicine, Boston MA 2008